tsommerfeld/Psi4_to_OLDMOS/README.md

 ## Repository

-* lib : Python auxiliary functions.
+* `CFOUR` : scripts to run CFOUR with the standard core guess or with the OLDMOS guess
-* dev : uncommented notebooks used for development
+* `Samples` : notebooks for creating OLDMOS with Psi4
-* Samples : notebooks for creating OLDMOS with Psi4
+* `dev` : uncommented notebooks used for development
-* CFOUR : scripts to run CFOUR with the standard core guess or with the OLDMOS guess
+* `lib` : Python auxiliary functions.